jonrau1/ElectricEye/docs/outputs/OUTPUTS.md

 **IMPORTANT NOTE**: This requires `firehose:PutRecordBatch` IAM permissions!

-This output will send whichever the most up-to-date version of OCSF that ElectricEye supports to Kinesis Data Firehose, as of 4 FEB 2024 that is OCSF V1.1.0 mapped into Compliance Findings.
-Kinesis Data Firehouse is an extremely high-throughput data streaming service on AWS that allows you to batch several 100 events per second to select locations such as Snowflake, Splunk, Amazon S3, Datadog, OpenSearch Service, and more.
+This output will send OCSF V1.7.0 Compliance Findings to Amazon Kinesis Data Firehose.
+Kinesis Data Firehose is an extremely high-throughput data streaming service on AWS that allows you to batch several 100 events per second to select locations such as Snowflake, Splunk, Amazon S3, Datadog, OpenSearch Service, and more.
 You can configure buffering which allows your records to be batch-written to locations, this is helpful for building data lakes on AWS as you can ensure you have as big as a file as you can to keep the overall amount of files low.
 Additionally, you can configure dynamic partitioning in certain platforms to craft Hive-like partitions (e.g., `year=YYYY/month=MM/day=DD` and so on), additionally for certain locations you can automatically transform the data into the Apache Parquet columnar binary format or use AWS Lambda to perform Extraction-Loading-Transformation (ELT) to the records.

 As an added bonus, this is well suited for adding a custom CSPM, EASM & SSPM source into your Amazon Security Lake or Snowflake Data Cloud!

+This output includes the same performance optimizations as the OCSF stdout output:
+- Dictionary-based lookups for severity, provider, and compliance status mappings
+- Set-based operations for control crosswalking
+- Single-pass decoding and control mapping
+- Pre-calculated processed time
+- Efficient standards extraction

-This Output will provide the `ProductFields.AssetDetails` information.
+This Output will provide the `ProductFields.AssetDetails` information within the `resources.[].data` field.

 To use this Output include the following arguments in your ElectricEye CLI: `python3 eeauditor/controller.py {..args..} -o ocsf_kdf`